AlexeyMK/alexeymk.com/_posts/2013-04-07-on-rejection-letters.md

 #### There's a difference between a euphemism and a lie.

 On Tuesday, the CEO told me they were looking for engineers.
 On Thursday, I was told the opposite.
-Either their hiring priorities changed on Wednesday, or (much more likely) the latter statement was an excuse.
+Either their hiring priorities changed on Wednesday, or (hint: it's this one) 'not hiring' was an excuse.
 As a candidate I can tell, and it reflects poorly on the company.

 The flip-side is, of course, you don't want to be incredibly specific in every rejection, because the occassional candidate is going to argue that in fact they ARE great at X and were just having a bad day and now you're in this terrible position of saying "dude, no."  The industry standard seems to be some variant of "not a fit" or "no positions available that you would be well-suited for," ending with "at this time."